jerryderry/tensegritypy/README.md

 # tensegritypy
 TensegrityPy is a project collecting functions related to tensegrity structures for scientific research.

-This is an ongoing project.
+**This is an ongoing project**.

 # Examples
 ## Create a tensegrity